Atrial fibrillation: Signs and symptoms

 Atrial fibrillation is usually accompanied by symptoms related to a rapid heart rate.
 Rapid and irregular heart rates may be perceived as the sensation of the heart beating too fast, irregularly, or skipping beats (palpitations) or exercise intolerance.

 Other possible symptoms include congestive heart failure symptoms such as fatigue, shortness of breath, or swelling.
-Loss of consciousness can also occur on atrial fibrillations due to lack of oxygen and blood to the brain.
+Loss of consciousness can also occur due to atrial fibrillation, a lack of oxygen, and insufficient blood to the brain.
 The abnormal heart rhythm (arrhythmia) is sometimes only identified with the onset of a stroke or a transient ischemic attack (TIA).
 It is not uncommon for a person to first become aware of AF from a routine physical examination or electrocardiogram, as it often does not cause symptoms.

 Since most cases of AF are secondary to other medical problems, the presence of chest pain or angina, signs and symptoms of hyperthyroidism (an overactive thyroid gland) such as weight loss and diarrhea, and symptoms suggestive of lung disease can indicate an underlying cause.
 A history of stroke or TIA, as well as high blood pressure, diabetes, heart failure, or rheumatic fever, may indicate whether someone with AF is at a higher risk of complications.

 Rapid heart rate

-Presentation is similar to other forms of rapid heart rate and may be asymptomatic.
+Presentation is similar to other forms of tachycardia (rapid heart rate) and may be asymptomatic.
 Palpitations and chest discomfort are common complaints.
-The rapid uncoordinated heart rate may result in reduced output of blood pumped by the heart (cardiac output), resulting in inadequate blood flow, and therefore oxygen delivery to the rest of the body.
-Common symptoms of uncontrolled atrial fibrillation may include shortness of breath, shortness of breath when lying flat, dizziness, and sudden onset of shortness of breath during the night.
+The rapid uncoordinated heart rate may result in reduced output of blood pumped by the heart (cardiac output), resulting in inadequate blood flow and, therefore, inadequate oxygen delivery to the rest of the body.
+Common symptoms of uncontrolled atrial fibrillation may include shortness of breath both when upright and when lying flat, dizziness, and sudden onset of paroxysmal nocturnal dyspnoea, shortness of breath during the night.
 This may progress to swelling of the lower extremities, a manifestation of congestive heart failure.
 Due to inadequate cardiac output, individuals with AF may also complain of lightheadedness.

 AF can cause respiratory distress due to congestion in the lungs.
-By definition, the heart rate will be greater than 100 beats per minute.
+By definition, the heart rate will be tachycardic.
 Blood pressure may be variable, and often difficult to measure as the beat-by-beat variability causes problems for most digital (oscillometric) non-invasive blood pressure monitors.
 For this reason, when determining the heart rate in AF, direct cardiac auscultation is recommended.
-Low blood pressure is most concerning, and a sign that immediate treatment is required.
-Many of the symptoms associated with uncontrolled atrial fibrillation are a manifestation of congestive heart failure due to the reduced cardiac output.
+Low blood pressure is most concerning and a sign that immediate treatment is required.
+Many of the symptoms associated with uncontrolled atrial fibrillation are manifestations of congestive heart failure due to the reduced cardiac output.
 The affected person's respiratory rate often increases in the presence of respiratory distress.
 Pulse oximetry may confirm the presence of too little oxygen reaching the body's tissues, related to any precipitating factors such as pneumonia.
 Examination of the jugular veins may reveal elevated pressure (jugular venous distention).
 Examination of the lungs may reveal crackles, which are suggestive of pulmonary edema.
-Examination of the heart will reveal a rapid irregular rhythm.
+Examination of the heart will reveal a rapid, irregular rhythm.